GilEstelsBeams/JavaTDDExercises/README.md

 ANSWER:

-Here it slows it down with my code, since I could use primes2() directly.
-It only makes the necessary checks, primes() is quite inefficient compared to primes2().
-Here I have primes2 which is 1000 faster than primes.
-Yet the way primes2 is built does not allow for a threadpoolexecutor.
+Here using the ThreadPool slows things down with my code, by a factor of approximately 4.